lisa-lumos/ios-swift-projects/README.md

 # iOS Swift projects

+Note: Inside each project folder, I have created a `project-name.md` file that describes how to create the corresponding app.

+## 02. Dicee App
+This app has functionality.

-## I am Rich App
+## 01. I am Rich App

-My first App showing  a label and a static image.
-Created using xCode Stroyboard.
+My first App showing static contents.
+Created using xCode Storyboard.